-Under law largely unchanged by the act, once the viatical settlement provider receives acknowledgement of the properly completed transfer of ownership, assignment, or designation of beneficiary of the insurance company, the viatical settlement provider must instruct the escrow agent to pay the settlement proceeds to the viator.
-The escrow agent must pay the proceeds to the viator and any other person pursuant to the viatical settlement contract and the escrow agreement once the escrow agent under the act, rather than the viatical settlement provider as in prior law, receives acknowledgement of the properly completed transfer of ownership, assignment, or designation of beneficiary of the insurance company.
-The act specifies that the funds are considered sent by a viatical settlement provider to a viator as of the date that the escrow agent either releases the funds for wire transfer to the viator or places a check for delivery to the viator via the United States postal service or other nationally recognized delivery service.
+Under current law, once the viatical settlement provider receives acknowledgement of the properly completed transfer of ownership, assignment, or designation of beneficiary of the insurance company, the viatical settlement provider must instruct the escrow agent to pay the settlement proceeds to the viator.
+The escrow agent must pay the proceeds to the viator and any other person pursuant to the viatical settlement contract and the escrow agreement once the escrow agent, rather than the viatical settlement provider, receives acknowledgement of the properly completed transfer of ownership, assignment, or designation of beneficiary of the insurance company.
+The bill specifies that the funds are considered sent by a viatical settlement provider to a viator as of the date that the escrow agent either releases the funds for wire transfer to the viator or places a check for delivery to the viator via the United States postal service or other nationally recognized delivery service.
 (R.C.
 3916.09.)